 5. Make sure your throttle control is in proper working condition.

-6. Check electrical connections throughout the boat, and immediately amend any loose or frayed connections.
+6. Check electrical connections throughout the boat and immediately fix any loose or frayed connections.

 7. Double-check that your navigation lights are in working order, as they act as your turn signals when boating in poor visibility.